jollyoldsaintnixon/goodPlays/README.md

     Profile:
       Make public/private option
       Switch between Add/Delete game based on current gamerack
   Reducers:
     Figure out how to deal with game rack errors
+  Controllers:
+    Implement caching
   Other:
-    Put text file with game seed data on AWS and take off of app
+    Put text file with game seed data on AWS and take off of app Add project to your laptop